-If you simply want to try using a program built with Reticulum, you can take a look at Nomad Network, which provides a complete encrypted communications suite built with Reticulum.
+If you simply want to try using a program built with Reticulum, you can take a look at Nomad Network, which provides a basic encrypted communications suite built completely on Reticulum.

 Nomad Network is a user-facing client in the development for the messaging and information-sharing protocol LXMF, another project built with Reticulum.